Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 The second side of singing is simply to pay attention to song interpretation, to convey the message we would like to convey.
 I encourage the student to choose songs to work on they truly love, and I welcome any style of music.
 I give the students vocal exercises CDs to help them practice at home.

-What I described above is also true for teaching children, however I like to teach them "by ear" with simple vocal exercises at the beginning of the lesson and try to ease them into the sound they naturally make.
+What I described above is also true for teaching children, however I like to teach them "by ear" with simple vocal exercises and vocal games at the beginning of the lesson and try to ease them into the sound they naturally make.
 I like to create a positive environment in which the student can feel successful about even small achievements, whether it is standing in a relaxed way or having practiced the beginning of an exercise or part of a song.
-To help the student practice at home and keep the motivation alive without feeling overwhelmed I give them a CD with just the exercises we work on together and the accompaniment for the song of their choice so they can have fun at home.
+To help the student practice at home and keep the motivation alive without feeling overwhelmed I record each lesson (or let them record it) and give them the accompaniment for the song of their choice so they can have fun at home.

 *** Studio Equipment ***